Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Constructing Admissible Fock Space Tensor Product Categorifications

 \begin{proof} Given a virtual multipartition $\vartheta^v = (\vartheta^{v,\sharp}_1,\ldots,\vartheta^{v,\sharp}_\kappa,\vartheta^{v,\flat}_1,\ldots,\vartheta^{v,\flat}_\beta)$, we say that a box $b \in \vartheta^v$ has \textit{virtual content} $\mathrm{ct}(b) := x - y$, where $(x,y)$ are the coordinates of the top right corner of $b$.

 We prove the claim when $\b{c}$ is lower admissible -- the argument is exactly the same in the upper admissible case.
 Consider arbitrary $\vartheta \in \cTheta$ such that $(\vartheta,\alpha) > 0$.
 By definition, $(s_\alpha\vartheta)_+$ is obtained from $\vartheta$ by permuting its coordinates.
-We want to understand the action of this permutation on the corresponding virtual multipartition.
+We shall understand the action of this permutation on the corresponding virtual multipartition.